 The best way to select a regulator for your application is to examine its flow curve, which is often provided by the manufacturer.
 "Flow curve" is a misleading name.
 You could easily call it a "pressure curve" instead, since a regulator controls pressure, not flow.
-The curve represents the range of pressures that a regulator will maintain given certain flowrates in a system.
+The curve represents the range of pressures that a regulator will maintain given certain flow rates in a system.

-When selecting a regulator, you are not just looking for the right size - you're looking for a set of capabilities, which is a function of the regulator's design.
-A flow curve illustrates the regulator's range of capabilities at a glance.
+When selecting a regulator, you are not just looking for the right size.
+You're looking for a set of capabilities, which is a function of the regulator's design.
+A flow curve illustrates the regulator's range of capabilities at one glance.
 Once you understand a flow curve - and we'll explain how - it is easy and very quick to read.

-Unfortunately, a more common way to select a regulator is to consult its flow coefficient ( $C{\nu}$ ).
-If the system flow is within range of the $C{\nu}$ , some people may believe that the regulator is the right size - but that is not necessarily true.
-The $C{\nu}$ represents the regulator's maximum flow capacity.
+Unfortunately, a more common way to select a regulator is to consult its flow coefficient (C_v).
+If the system flow is within range of the C_v , some people may believe that the regulator is the right "size."
+But that is not necessarily true.
+The C_v represents the regulator's maximum flow capacity.
 At maximum flow, a regulator can no longer control pressure.
-If you're expecting flowrates to reach the regulator's $C{\nu}$ , it is probably not the right regulator for your system.
+If you're expecting flow rates to reach the regulator's C_v , it is probably not the right regulator for your system.

 Let's discuss how to read a flow curve.
-We'll cover the basics first and then some of the complexities, including droop, choked flow, seat load drop or lockup, hysteresis, and accumulation.
+We'll cover the basics first and then some of the complexities, including droop, choked flow, seat load drop or lock-up, hysteresis, and accumulation.